 In a large mixing bowl (or in the bowl of a stand mixer), combine the ricotta, eggs, granulated sugar, finely grated lemon zest, vanilla extract, and limoncello (if using).
 Mix well with a wooden spoon or mixer on medium-low until well blended.

 Gradually add the semolina mixture to the ricotta mixture, stirring well to create a smooth, creamy mixture without any large lumps (a few small lumps are fine).

-Butter and flour a 9-inch round cake pan and transfer the mixture to the cake pan.
-Bake until the cake is firm and the top is golden brown, about 40-45 minutes.
+Bake until the cake is firm and the top is golden brown, about 45 to 55 minutes.

-Let cool completely, then sprinkle lightly with powdered sugar before serving.
+Let cool completely, then sprinkle lightly with confectioners' sugar before serving.
+Refrigerate any leftovers.